tchen01/tchen01.github.io/research/index.md

 I'm interested in incorporating probabilistic techniques into classical algorithms to develop methods which are fast and reliable, both in theory and in practice.
 Right now, I work in the field of numerical linear algebra on Krylov subspace methods such as the [conjugate gradient](./cg) and Lanczos methods.
-I hope that my work will help to bridge the gap between theoretical computer science and applied computational science.
+I hope that my work will help to bridge the gap between numerical analysis, theoretical computer science, and applied computational sciences such as quantum physics.

-I am committed to making my research accessible and to facilitating the [reproducibility](../thoughts/reproducibility.html) of my work.
+I am committed to making my research accessible and to facilitating the reproducibility/replicability of my work.
+Code to generate the figures from my papers can be found on [Github](https://github.com/chentyl).
 Please feel free to contact me with any questions or concerns about my research.

 I'm advised by [Anne Greenbaum](http://faculty.washington.edu/greenbau/) and [Tom Trogdon](http://faculty.washington.edu/trogdon/).